d-bucur/godot_integration_comparison/readme.md

 - Orbital mechanics

 ## TODO
-- implement midpoint and RK4
+- implement RK4
 - normalize acceleration sampling in all tests
-- engine test starts behind all others on first frame? or maybe just trail bug
+- update tests and results

 [Results (preliminary)](results.md) - comparison and errors from analytical solutions